kaBeech/monads-are-easy/README.md

 Having a monad means that:

-1. You have a monadic type `M (S a)` consisting of elements of type `a` in structure `S` (which may have some extra information/effects)
+1. You have a type constructor that builds a monadic type `M (S a)` consisting of elements of type `a` in structure `S` (which may have some extra information/effects)

-2. You have something that builds such a monadic type, AKA a type constructor

-3. You have a function that takes an `S a` and puts it into a monadic type `M (S a)`, AKA a type converter or return
+2. You have a function that takes an `S a` and puts it into a monadic type `M (S a)`, AKA a type converter or return

-4. You have a function that chains together operations performed upon an `M (S a)`, AKA a bind
+3. You have a function that chains together operations performed upon an `M (S a)`, AKA a combinator or bind

 ## Images